Apr-2025

 Notable Products

-In March 2025, Catch Me Outside's top-performing product was Couch Potato (3.5g) in the Flower category, maintaining its number one rank with sales of 4,327 units.
-Rooster Call (3.5g) held steady at the second position, while Farmer's Market (28g) consistently ranked third.
-Couch Potato (14g) and Rooster Call (14g) remained in fourth and fifth places, respectively.
-Notably, the rankings for all these products have remained unchanged since December 2024, reflecting a stable preference among consumers for these offerings.
+In April 2025, Catch Me Outside's top-performing product was Couch Potato (3.5g) in the Flower category, maintaining its first-place ranking for four consecutive months with sales of 4,194 units.
+Rooster Call (3.5g) also held steady at second place, showing consistent popularity throughout the year.
+Farmer's Market (28g) remained in third place, experiencing a notable increase in sales from previous months.
+Couch Potato (14g) and Rooster Call (14g) maintained their fourth and fifth positions, respectively, without any significant changes in their rankings.
+Overall, the rankings for Catch Me Outside's products have been remarkably stable, indicating strong consumer loyalty and steady demand across these offerings.

 Top Selling Cannabis Brands